vmware-archive/spring-boot-data-rest-demo/AddUI.md

                on-response="updateGreetings" auto></iron-ajax>
 ```

-Add the input control.
+Add the input control below the ```paper-button```.
 The value is bound to the value of the key "text" in the searchString data element.
 The curly brackes tell Polymer that it's "two way" so that when the value of the input control changes the value of the data element changes as well.

 ```html
     <paper-input label="Enter Search Word" value="{{searchString.text}}"></paper-input>